milzyb14/personal-website/README.md

 # personal-website

 This project is the building of my portfolio/ personal dev website.
-Ill be updating this and continuously working on it through out my learning stage and then into my career.
+I'll be updating this and continuously working on it through out my learning stage and then into my career.